 Robotics is a multidisciplinary field that requires collaboration between people with a diverse set of skills, from mechanical fabrication to computer vision.
 Regardless of what you are passionate about and what you want to achieve, there will be ample opportunity to take on interesting challenges and learn something new.

-For the past several years, our team has designed and built several robots, including a Mars Rover and a Combat Robot.
-This year, our team will be focusing on a brand-new Self-driving Car competition and the Mars Rover project, with positions open across all of our engineering teams, including some leadership roles.
+For the past several years, our team has designed and built several robots, including a Mars Rover and a Battle Bot.
+This year, our team will be focusing on two primary projects: an Autonomous Ground Vehicle and a Mars Rover, with positions open across all of our engineering teams, including some leadership roles.